Xiaoyang-Song/In-DB-Machine-Learning/In-DB-ML.md

 Up to five students can be part of a team that contributes to a page.
 List the UNI and names of your team members, and what each person contributed in sufficient detail that the staff can identify your contributions.

-- ew2493 Eugene Wu
+- xs2485 Xiaoyang Song
-  - wrote the template
+  - Wrote the example
-- ab1234 Alagash Brew
+- hl3608 Han Liu
-  - Wrote the problem, alternatives, and relationship with 4111
+  - Wrote the introduction
-- yz9876 Yats Zee
-  - clarified second step in tutorial with a code snippet

 ## In-DB machine learning/MADlib